New Bound States of Heavy Quarks at LHC and Tevatron: New phases of the SM

 \bfi {The first (our) vacuum at $|\Phi|\approx 246$ GeV and the second vacuum at the fundamental scale $|\Phi|\sim M_{\mbox{Pl}}$.}\efi

 It is assumed that the second minimum exists near the Planck scale:

 This is a fundamental scale.

-The calculation of the NBS mass have used only the SM parameters.
+The calculation of the NBS masses is based only on the SM parameters.
 The MPP determines the coupling constants in the SM and therefore --- the structure of the NBSs $T_{s,f}$.
-Since at the border of the two phases I and II the top-quark YCC leads to zero mass of the NBS $T_s$, we can assume that the MPP manifests the phase transitions in the SM in such a way that we have the finetuning in the SM, which solves the hierarchy problem.
+Since at the border of the two phases I and II the top-quark Yukawa coupling constant leads to zero mass of the NBS $T_s$, we can assume that the MPP manifests the phase transitions in the SM in such a way that we have the finetuning in the SM, which solves the hierarchy problem.
+The MPP calculations of gauge coupling constants were obtained in Refs.~\ct{18z,19z}.